Projects you can join in

 As part of a state-wide survey, working the NSW Office of Environment and Heritage we’ve just completed over 150 surveys covering a huge area including some remote country across the mountains.
 Our survey sites ranged from Hampton and Jenolan in the west to Penrith in the east.
 The photo below shows some of the areas we explored, shown in red grids.
 A big thanks to all of the volunteers who helped out!

-We have some more surveys coming up, this time with a better chance of finding koala poop.
+We have some more surveys coming up in May, this time with a better chance of finding koala poop.
 Our next project involves carrying out more intensive koala scat surveys across a range of different habitats in the region of Kanangra-Boyd National Park and the Megalong and Kanimbla Valleys.
 This is an area where koalas used to occur in big numbers historically and we think they’re starting to move back in.
 Our aim is to find which habitats they like the best, and maybe discover how far they’re moving from the National Park.
 If you join our koala scat surveys you’ll also encounter scats from other species along the way, learn about scat identification techniques and will pick up some basic eucalypt identification skills as we identify the tree species in each habitat we survey.
 Scat surveys are a great way to discover what different species have been up to when no-one was around to observe them.
 Come and learn the art of scatology!

 Dates and Locations